jssteinberg/some-makeup/src/routes/style/info/fix-do-css.md

 }
 ```

 Some inline elements can affect the line-heights of lines they are on.
-This is not a full normalization---which would have little value---but a single common rule that fixes the main problem for all these elements.
+This is not a full normalization of these elements---which would have little value---but a single common rule that fixes the main problem for all these elements.
 Brilliant!

 ```css
 code, kbd, samp, sub, sup {